 - $210 non-refundable application fee must accompany each filming application.
 This fee is based on an average of two hours to provide initial review of an application.
 Since some projects require more than two hours of consideration this application fee is an average cost for the initial time involved in reviewing a project.
 The fee includes time spent answering initial inquiries, initial review of an application, and basic technical consultation.
 This fee also includes, but is not limited to, processing fees, permit development, consultations with the permittee, managerial and/or technical consultations and billing.

-- A deposit of 1/2 of the estimated cost recovery fees will be due at the time the permit is fully-executed.
+- Deposit - Approximately 1/2 of the estimated cost recovery fees will be due at the time the permit is fully-executed.

-- Hourly Fee is approximately $35 per hour.
+- Hourly Fee - approximately $35 per hour.
 This rate applies to specific employee salary, primarily under the following conditions:

 1 - 10 people $150/day